 Fastly supports a variety of syslog-compatible logging providers, such as Sumo Logic, Papertrail, and Logentries.
 In addition, we provide a syslog endpoint specifically for sending log files to other syslog-based software (for example, to Logstash, part of the ELK stack, which supports input via syslog).

 We also support other methods of sending logs besides the syslog protocol.
 We allow pushing of log files to Amazon S3 buckets as well as any S3-compatible providers (such as DreamHost's DreamObjects).
 And we support FTP uploading.

-Find our supported logging endpoints in our list of streaming log guides.
+As part of our third-party integrations, Fastly offers a number of endpoints to which you can stream logs.
 If the logging endpoint you're looking for isn't here, contact firstname.lastname@example.org for suggestions on another endpoint that might provide the same functionality.